Home

 • Recognize the relationship a change in interest rates has on real estate values

-• Identify methods that can be used to measure variable consideration revenue
+• Identify a method that can be used to measure variable consideration revenue

 • Recognize an example of a construction-type contract

-After reading the Chapter 5 course material, you will be able to:
+After reading Chapter 6 material, you will be able to:

 • Identify the goal of the FASB’s Disaggregation-Income Statement Expenses project